Abarim Publications' online Biblical Greek Dictionary

 θλιβω

 The verb θλιβω (thlibo) means to squeeze, compress or constrict.
-It comes from a verb that doesn't occur in the New Testament, namely θλαω (thlao), meaning to crush or bruise, and our verb θλιβω (thlibo) appears to describe a focused or directed application of pressure, or pressure applied for a specific reason or to a particular end.
+It comes from the verb θλαω (thlao), to crush or bruise (see above), and appears to describe a focused or directed application of pressure, or pressure applied for a specific reason or to a particular end.
 In the classics, our verb may describe a chaffing buckle or poking stick, a pinching shoe or the shoulder of a discouraged man leaning against a doorpost.

 In general, our verb tends to be accompanied by a motion to reduce or make smaller, to compress or compact.
 As such, this verb serves excellently to describe a domineering evildoer's methods of oppression: he forcibly reduces someone's liberties, movements, theater of operation, range and compass.
 But, curiously, someone who seeks wisdom (i.e. any kind of skill, craft or knowledge) will subject herself to a regime of exactly the same sort of reduction (Matthew 7:14).